-For nearly 20 years I have reported on social issues such as health, education, culture, politics, race, gender, and the environment.
+For more than 20 years I’ve reported on social issues such as health, education, culture, politics, race, gender, and the environment.

 Just out of graduate school, I began contributing articles about film, television and books to The Village Voice and The LA Weekly.
 Later, I wrote for publications such as The Washington Post as well as The New York Times Sunday Magazine, Vibe, Essence, and many others.
 I also wrote and produced for NPR briefly, and later contributed on-air commentaries.